steve-codemunkies/business-rules/README.md

 The last important rule (listed) that will impact the design of the system is the 'If the payment is for the video “Learning to Ski,” add a free “First Aid” video to the packing slip (the result of a court decision in 1997).' rule.
 It seems the best way to implement this would be to change [`PostPaymentProcessor.Process`](https://github.com/steve-codemunkies/business-rules/blob/df2f606aafc0c8044028e6fa6fbd5156ea9d6a2a/src/BusinessRules/PostPaymentProcessor.cs#L18) to use a [factory](https://www.oodesign.com/factory-pattern.html), rather than just `new`ing up a `PackingSlip`.

 There's no reason we can't also implement a strategy in there as well, which is what we'll do 😀.

+## Build environment

+* dotnet cli version - 5.0.401
+* dotnet sdk - 5.0.401

+## Test execution

+To execute the tests, go to the directory that contains `business-rules.sln` and execute `dotnet test`.